Customer engagement: Online customer engagement

 Since the world has reached a population of over 3 billion internet users, it is conclusive that society's interactive culture is significantly influenced by technology.
 Connectivity is bringing consumers and organizations together, which makes it critical for companies to take advantage and focus on capturing the attention of and interacting with well-informed consumers in order to serve and satisfy them.
 Connecting with customers establishes exclusivity in their experience, which potentially will increase brand loyalty, and word of mouth, and provides businesses with valuable consumer analytics, insight, and retention.
 Customer engagement can come in the form of a view, an impression, a reach, a click, a comment, or a share, among many others.
 These are ways in which analytics and insights into customer engagement can now be measured on different levels, all of which are information that allows businesses to record and process results of customer engagement.

 Taking into consideration the widespread information and connections for consumers, the way to develop penetrable customer engagement is to proactively connect with customers by listening.
 Listening will empower the consumer, give them control, and endorse a customer-centric two-way dialogue.
 This dialogue will redefine the role of the consumer as they no longer assume the end user role in the process.
 Instead of the traditional transaction and/or exchange, the concept becomes a process of partnership between organizations and consumers.
-Particularly since the internet has provided consumers with the accumulation of much diverse knowledge and understanding, consumers now have increasingly high expectations, developed stronger sensory perceptions, and hence have become more attracted to experiential values.
+Particularly since the internet has provided consumers with the accumulation of much diverse knowledge and understanding, consumers now have increasingly high expectations, stronger sensory perceptions, and hence have become more attracted to experiential values.
 Therefore, it would only be profitable for businesses to submit to the new criteria, to provide the opportunity for consumers to further immerse in the consumption experience.
 This experience will involve organizations and consumers sharing and exchanging information, which will generate increased awareness, interest, desire to purchase, retention, and loyalty among consumers, evolving an intimate relationship.
 Significantly, total openness and strengthening customer service is the selling point here for customers, to make them feel more involved rather than just a number.
 This will earn trust, engagement, and ultimately word of mouth through endless social circles.
 Essentially, it is a more dynamic and transparent concept of customer relationship management (CRM).

+Customer engagement on social media

+The utilization of social media platforms has emerged as a modern way of improving customer engagement strategies.
+By curating content that resonates with the interests of customers, businesses cultivate authentic connections and communities online.
+Platforms such as Instagram and Twitter serve as useful tools for meaning dialog, enabling businesses to make lasting relationships with customers and amplify brand visibility online.